Access and Information Requests

 At present, we operate as a research and teaching collection.
-We welcome requests for information and access from scholars, educators, collections stakeholders and community members engaged in serious research.
+We welcome requests for information and access from scholars, educators, collections stakeholders and community members.

 Our ability to honor such requests depends on numerous factors, most significantly the availability of space and staff, and tends to vary throughout the academic year.
 The best way to ensure access is to contact us well in advance of your anticipated needs.